Portfolio Discussions: Bear market concerns

 New highs are not the same as new peaks

-- Eight years into this bull market, the S&P 500 has soared by nearly 300%.
+- Nine years into this bull market, the S&P 500 has soared by nearly 300%.
 While early returns were driven by earnings growth, valuations have also risen, leaving the S&P 500’s price-to-earnings (P/E) ratio above its long-term historical average.

 Bear markets do not just happen…external factors cause them